 - Let her or him know what to do if that call does not come.

 The cold has a force all its own.
-You can negotiate with fatigue, and hunger, and pain.
+You can negotiate with fatigue, hunger, and pain.
 You can not negotiate with the cold.
 Surviving an unplanned night out will convince you of that fact.
 But experience is a hard teacher.
-First she gives you the test, then she gives you the lesson.
+First, she gives you the test, and then she gives you the lesson.

 Giesbrecht, Gordon G., and James A. Wilkerson.
-Hypothermia, Frostbite and Other Cold Injuries: Prevention, Survival, Rescue and Treatment.
+Hypothermia, Frostbite, and Other Cold Injuries: Prevention, Survival, Rescue, and Treatment.
 2nd ed.
 Seattle: The Mountaineers Books, 2006.